metriport/metriport/canvas-plugins/metriport-app/README.md

 ### Usage

-1. Navigate to a patient in Canvas and click the Metriport Patient app icon.
+1. Navigate to a patient in Canvas, click the apps menu, and click the Metriport App icon.
-2. The Metriport Patient app will load the patient data into the canvas patient view.
+2. The Metriport App will load the patient data into the canvas patient view.